How to fix Windows update error 0x80248007

 Delete Temporary Windows update files:

-When Windows update service has been stopped, clear any Temporary Windows update files.
-Windows updates process uses a temporary cache folder called SoftwareDistribution for downloading Windows updates.
+When the Windows update service has been stopped, clear any Temporary Windows update files.
+The Windows updates process uses a temporary cache folder called SoftwareDistribution to download Windows updates.
 It can be located at %systemroot%\SoftwareDistribution path.

 SoftwareDistribution folder managed by Windows update agent (WUagent) plays a crucial role in the management and distribution of Windows Updates.
 It stores update files, manages their installation, and keeps track of update history and logs, helping to keep the Windows operating system secure and up to date.
 Occasionally, clearing or resetting this folder may be necessary to resolve corrupt update files and any other update-related issues.

-Please follow below steps to clear SoftwareDistribution folder.
+Please follow the below steps to clear the SoftwareDistribution folder.

 • Type %systemroot%\SoftwareDistribution and press enter to open this folder.

-• Delete DataStore and Download folders inside SoftwareDistribution folder.
+• Delete DataStore and Download folders inside the SoftwareDistribution folder.

-• Restart your computer and check if Windows update’s issue is resolved.
+• Restart your computer and check if the Windows update issue is resolved.

 Please note DataStore folder contains system update history information.
 If you delete this folder, you will also lose windows update history information.
 Along with that next time you will update your windows device, it may take a bit longer due to re-building of cache.